≡ Menu

 What kind of information will the insurance companies ask me or be interested in?

-If you have been diagnosed with a bicuspid aortic valve (BVA), the insurance company may ask for more information about your condition and how it is being managed.
+If you have been diagnosed with a bicuspid aortic valve (BVA), the insurance company may ask for more information about your condition and how it is managed.
 Some of the information they may request includes:

 • Information about your treatment, including any medications you are taking, lifestyle changes you have made to manage your condition, and any surgical procedures you have undergone.

-• Any additional medical conditions you have, as well as your family medical history.
+• Any additional medical conditions you have and your family medical history.

-• Your current and past occupation, as well as any hazardous activities you engage in as part of your work or leisure activities.
+• Your current and past occupation and any hazardous activities you engage in as part of your work or leisure activities.

 • Your lifestyle habits, including your diet, exercise routine, and use of tobacco or alcohol.

-It is also a good idea to have a copy of your medical records and a list of medications you are taking with you when you apply for life insurance.
-This can help the insurance company get a better understanding of your condition and its management.
+It is also a good idea to have a copy of your medical records and a list of medications you take when applying for life insurance.
+This can help the insurance company better understand your condition and its management.

 What rate (or price) can I qualify for?